holepunchto/autobase/README.md

 ### Views

-A linearized view may be created on top of an Autobase.
-This view can be updated to reflect the messages of within the base.
+A view is one or more hypercores who's content is created by deterministically applying linearized blocks appended by writers.
+The view represents the combined history of all writers' inputs.

 Autobase accepts an `open` function for creating views and an `apply` function that can be used to update a view.